 To see the jeeps for sale and access helpful info on buying a jeep, move the mouse on the orange strip above and click on the page you would like to see

 I have diversified into buying and selling Willys jeeps.
-Due to the jeeps simple basic mechanicals my farm workshop is well capable of any work that may be needed to renovate a jeep.
+Due to the jeep’s simple basic mechanicals my farm workshop is well capable of any work that's needed to renovate a jeep.

-5 years ago I decided I would like to own a Willys jeep.
-The family farm was one of many farms in this area used as a practice ground in preparation for the WW2 D day landings.
-I purchased my first jeep in 2014 Thinking how nice it would be to have a jeep here on the farm.
+7 years ago I decided I would like to own a Willys jeep.
+The family farm was one of many farms in this area used as a practice ground in preparation for the WWII D day landings.
+I purchased my first jeep in 2014 Thinking how nice it would be to have one here on the farm.

-Every spare part is available for Willys jeeps due to the demand by military enthusiasts and collectors all over the world who are still today finding and rebuilding these old jeeps.
+Every spare part is now available again, new off the shelf due to the demand by military enthusiasts and collectors all over the world who are still today finding and rebuilding these old jeeps.

 There is a thriving market for all the parts.
 The basic, simple design of the jeep makes it an easy car to refurbish, and the small compact size enables one to fit comfortably in a standard garage, the light weight coupled with the powerful 2.2 litre engine makes them real fun cars to drive.

-After the war, jeeps were sold off in batches at military auctions, Many of them had been recently reconditioned, they were ideal for farm use due to their off road and towing capabilities.
-Many were purchased by people living in remote off road locations, and some went to be used as breakdown trucks at garages and service stations.
+After the war, jeeps were sold off in batches at military auctions, Many of them had been recently reconditioned before storage, they were ideal for farm use due to their off road and towing capabilities.
+Many were purchased by people living in remote off-road locations, and some went to be used as breakdown trucks at garages and service stations.

-The French military produced another 28,000 slightly modified but almost identical willys jeeps from mid 50s to 1966 and kept many of them in service until mid 70s.
+The French military produced another 28,000 slightly modified but almost identical Willys jeeps from mid 50s to 1966 and kept many of them in service until the mid-70s.
 The last of these French military jeeps were sold off in military auctions as recently as 2002.

 Jeeps are still being purchased today by classic car collectors and off-road enthusiasts.
 Their value has risen steadily throughout their existence, making them a rock-solid investment as well as being a lovely vehicle to own and look at, they are enormous fun to drive.